CSAFE-ISU/pyexifwrangle/README.md

 ```
 The function *wrangle.read_exif* uses the Pandas package to load the csv into a data frame.
 The parameter
 *filename_col* is the name of the column that contains the filenames of the images.
 The absolute file paths are
 included with the filenames in the *filename_col*.
-After reading the EXIF data into a Pandas data frame, this function
+After reading the EXIF data into a Pandas data frame, this function removes any images whose filename starts with '.'.

-removes any images whose filename starts with '.'.
+### Make columns from folder names
 I often organize my images into folders and sub-folders.
 For example one of my projects has the following folder tree:
 ```
 ├── Samsung_phones  # main directory